 Pucic Palace is a beautiful blend of old and new, where you’ll find Italian mosaic tiles on the walls, light décor, and huge bathrooms with mod-cons.
 It’s almost going back in time, but having everything you need at your disposal.
 Choose from rooms or apartments, as well as three top-class dining options.

 Villa Dubrovnik, Dubrovnik

 Overlooking the water’s edge, you will find the sophistication of Villa Dubrovnik.
 If you’re looking for a romantic getaway, this is it!
 All around you, there are orange and lemon trees, colorful flowers, and the blinding blue of the Adriatic.
 The hotel is also perched high on a clifftop, overlooking the city and surrounding area.

 The building was renovated recently and offers you everything that a Croatian Unique Hotel should.
-There are 56 residences available, as well as on-site restaurants, including the Restaurant Pjerin, Al Fresco Bar Giardino, Prosciutto & Wine Bar, and the Library Lounge.
-There is a spa, too, offering a huge selection of treatments to make your stay even more pleasurable.
+There are 56 residences available and on-site restaurants, including the Restaurant Pjerin, Al Fresco Bar Giardino, Prosciutto & Wine Bar, and the Library Lounge.
+There is a spa, too, offering a vast selection of treatments to make your stay even more pleasurable.

 Additionally, Villa Dubrovnik is also popular among business travelers, as the hotel has absolutely everything they might need during their stay.